1. Timelines

 The End of an Era

 The Vanir of Tolria were no more.
-Their once-magnificent empire lay in ruin, their arrogance devoured by the very forces they sought to command.
+Their once-magnificent empire lay in total ruin, their arrogance devoured by the very forces they sought to command.

 The Solir and Njordir, broken by the horrors of the crisis, abandoned their war and turned inward, retreating into isolation.